wplib/wplib-box/FAQ.md

 [Adminer](https://www.adminer.org/) is a web front end to administer the MySQL server.
 End users can access Adminer at [http://adminer.wplib.box](http://adminer.wplib.box).

+<a id="mailhog"></a>
+### How do I access MailHog?

+[MailHog](https://github.com/mailhog/MailHog) is an email testing tool for development purposes.
+In WPLib Box, all outgoing emails are captured and available for inspection via the MailHog interface: [http://mailhog.wplib.box](http://mailhog.wplib.box).
 ##Glossary

 <a id="glossary"></a>